quiltedhills/htfc3-kubejs_patches/README.md

 • Made the Create Mechanical Press rocky chunk recipe require only one action per ore instead of four <br/>
 • Significantly increased gem drop rate for sluicing or sifting colored sand (0.1% -> 0.5%; yellow sand has a 1% chance) <br/>
 • Swapped out Rubies for Pyrite in the Rare Gems virtual vein for the Create Drilling Machine <br/>
+• Micromissiles found in loot chests now only have 5 shots instead of 100 <br/>
 • Added a Mekanism recipe for turning Loose Rocks into bricks <br/>
 • Added a Mekanism recipe for making Andesite Alloy <br/>
 • Added crushing recipes for turning TFC ore blocks into ore pieces (those are normally not naturally obtainable aside from a specific IE excavator vein) <br/>